 The human-machine era that promises intelligent earpieces and glasses, followed, in the foreseeable future, by micro-miniaturised eye and brain interfaces alongside interactive natural language bots may find us unprepared.
 Speaking through and to emerging technologies has the potential to enable better inter-lingual communication and may promote participation in civic debate and democracy.
 But it bears certain risks as well.
 The ethical and rights implications of Artificial Intelligence are equally highlighted as an area in need of research and teaching development.

 The Language Rights working group has two main aims:

 - to work with computational linguists and data scientists to raise linguists’ awareness of likely near-future emerging technologies, to spur innovations in theory and methods

-- to develop dialogue between linguists and technology developers, in the interests of better, safer, more equitable and accessible language technologies for disadvantaged communities (or people).
+- to develop dialogue between linguists technology developers and other potential stakeholders, in the interests of better, safer, more equitable and accessible language technologies for disadvantaged or underrepresented communities (or people)

 angela [ a t ] soltan.md